Tom Murphy (Minnesota politician)

 Tom Murphy (born April 19, 1962) is an American politician serving in the Minnesota House of Representatives since 2023.
 A member of the Republican Party of Minnesota, Murphy represents District 9B in western Minnesota, which includes the city of Perham and parts of Douglas and Otter Tail Counties.

-Early life, education and career
+Early life, education, and career

-Murphy was raised on a dairy farm in Scott County, Minnesota along with his seven siblings.
+Murphy was raised on a dairy farm in Scott County, Minnesota, along with his seven siblings.
 He attended college at St. Cloud State University, earning a bachelor's degree in marketing.
 Murphy runs an agriculture products business.

 Minnesota House of Representatives

-Murphy was first elected to the Minnesota House of Representatives in 2022, after redistricting and the retirement of Republican incumbents Steve Green and Jordan Rasmusson, both of whom ran for seats in the Minnesota Senate.
+Murphy was elected to the Minnesota House of Representatives in 2022.
+He first ran in an open seat created by legislative redistricting.

 Murphy serves on the Health Finance and Policy and Transportation Finance and Policy Committees.

+In 2025, Murphy co-sponsored a bill to designate messenger RNA (mRNA) treatments, which include several COVID-19 vaccines, "weapons of mass destruction", and make possessing or administering them a crime punishable by up to 20 years in prison.
+The bill was drafted by a Florida-based hypnotist and conspiracy theorist who believes that mRNA treatments are "nanoparticle injections" that amount to "biological and technological weapons of mass destruction".

 Electoral history

 Personal life

-Murphy lives in Underwood, Minnesota with his wife, Betty, and five children.
+Murphy lives in Underwood, Minnesota, with his wife, Betty, and five children.
 He is Catholic and attends St. James Catholic Church in Maine Township, Minnesota.